lucas-nolte/monte-carlo-investment-simulation/README.md

 ## Overview

-This project simulates one-hundred possible investment outcomes using a Monte Carlo simulation written in Python.
+This project simulates possible investment outcomes using a Monte Carlo simulation written in Python.

 The simulation models investment growth using randomly generated daily returns based on an expected average return and standard deviation.